adamnew123456/USM/README.md

 * Keeping around old symlinks: When using binaries compiled for older systems (which aren't available in package managed form because they lack source code, usually), I've used USM to store an fake app called "outdated-libs" which stors all the symlinks which old programs need.
-So, if I need to fake an old version, `usm-lib-helper outdated-libs program` will do it automatically.
+So, if I need to fake an old version, `usm-lib-helper outdated-libs old program` will do it automatically.